rpajanssen/java-triangle/exception-handling/after/README.md

 # And...

 Always have automated (integration)tests validating the exception scenarios!
+We added these test scenarios to the contracts.

-# Resource calls
+# Example resource calls

 ## Valid person calls